 Common One-Way Interview Questions

 One-way interview questions are typically a mix of general screening questions and role-specific prompts.
-Since candidates can't ask clarifying questions, the best one-way interview questions are clear, specific, and self-contained.
+Since candidates usually can't ask clarifying questions mid-answer, the best questions are clear, specific, and self-contained.

 Here are examples commonly used across industries: